Meal and Rest Breaks: Your Rights as an Employee

 State Laws on Meal Breaks

-You aren't entitled to be paid for this time off if you don't have to work while eating.
-If you do have to work while eating -- for example, by answering phones or waiting for a delivery while eating lunch -- then you have the right to be paid for that time.
+You aren't entitled to be paid for this time off if you are completely relieved of all work duties.
+If you do have to work while eating—for example, by answering phones or waiting for a delivery—then you have the right to be paid for that time.

 State Laws on Rest Breaks

-Only a handful of states -- California, Colorado, Kentucky, Minnesota, Nevada, Oregon, Vermont, and Washington -- currently require employers to allow employees to take rest breaks.
-With the exception of Minnesota and Vermont, which simply requires employers to give employees enough break time to use the restroom, these laws generally provide that employees can take a ten-minute rest break, with pay, for every four hours they work.
-A few other states allow employers to choose between giving a meal break or rest breaks.
+Only a handful of states currently require employers to allow employees to take rest breaks throughout the work day.
+Most of these states provide that employees can take a ten-minute rest break, with pay, for every four hours worked.
+A few states allow employers to choose between giving a meal break or rest breaks, or require only that employers provide employees with enough break time to use the restroom.
+You can find a list of state rest break laws at the Department of Labor's website.

 Different Rules Apply to Younger Workers

-Some states have special break rules for all minors (employees who are not yet 18 years old); others have passed special break rules only for minors who are 15 or younger.
+Some states have special break rules for all minors (employees who are not yet 18 years old), while others have special break rules only for minors who are 15 or younger.
 For information on your state's break rules for younger workers, contact your state labor department.

 What to Do If You Aren't Getting Your Breaks